 The Council aim to provide a free Duty Officer service (limited to 10 minutes) so that simple, straightforward queries can be dealt with in an efficient manner.

-The Duty Planning Officer will be available to deal with professional enquiries (by telephone) on Mondays, Tuesdays, Thursdays and Fridays from 9:00 a.m. to 12:00 p.m.
+The Duty Planning Officer will be available to deal with professional enquiries (by telephone) on Mondays to Thursdays from 9:00 a.m. to 12:00 p.m.
 This service is not a statutory service and may not always be provided as this is subject to the availability of Planning Officers.

 The Duty Planning Officer system is intended to provide a better service to our customers.
 Working on a rota basis the Duty Planning Officer will enable other Planning Officers to concentrate on dealing with your applications, appeals, correspondence and other related matters.
 It is therefore a more effective and efficient use of their time.